Chapter 1:

 Atr, the essence of things as she was told.
 The word scraped her ears raw, as Walter would repeat it like a broken parrot.
 It was the reason why she was so quick; why those vegetables levitated; why training was a dreadful chore, regardless of her wishes…

-Anyway, the crow carved meat from a hanged deer.
+Anyway, the crow carved meat from a hanging deer.
 Nothing funnier to her, apparently.

 “Good morning!”
 Kim waved eagerly.
-He might’ve returned the same energy, but his smile was a scary oxymoron at the sight of a dirty chimp.
+He might’ve returned the same energy, but his smile cast a deep shadow at the sight of a dirty chimp.
 So late.
 So loud.
 So early.
 And her smell…

 “What happened to fixing ourselves?”